TheJuiceIsSimulated/quest-submissions/Chapter 5 Day 2.md

 **1. Explain why standards can be beneficial to the Flow ecosystem.**

+Standards can be beneficial to the FLOW ecosystem because

 **2. What is YOUR favourite food?**

 It's a tie between a good corned beef sandwich (2nd Ave Deli is THE place to go) and nigiri/sashimi sushi.